repoze/repoze.who/README.rst

 for authorization (ensuring whether a user can or cannot perform the operation implied by the request).
 This is considered to be the domain of the WSGI application.

-See the ``docs`` subdirectory of this package (also available at least provisionally at http://static.repoze.org/whodocs) for more information.